fp-santos/fp-santos.github.io/_pages/positions.md

 nav_order: 5
 ---

-# No open positions at the moment
+## No open positions at the moment (but keep an eye on this page for future opportunities)

-Archive:
+# Archive:

-# PhD position: Cooperation through Reputation in Multi-agent Reinforcement Learning
+## PhD position: Cooperation through Reputation in Multi-agent Reinforcement Learning

 **Aplication deadline: October 2, 2024**